pinhan-chen/pinhan-chen.github.io/_pages/cv.md

 Selected Projects
 ======
+* **MLLM Career Advisor**, Self-employed, Mar 2023
+  * Built a personalized advisor with skills such as ML knowledge, code advises, techniques tracking, and career analysis
+  * Integrated with a server which can accommodate up to 10,000 users simultaneously using Coze and Discord

 * [**Large-scale Data Mining**](https://github.com/pinhan-chen/large_scale_data_mining), University of California, Los Angles, Mar 2023
   * Implemented a movie recommendation system with over 87% precision using SVD, NMF, and KNN algorithms
   * Performed Sentimental Analysis on a time-series Twitter dataset using the NLTK package